Tripwire force

-A tripwire force (sometimes called a glass plate) is a strategic approach in deterrence theory.
-The tripwire force is a military force smaller than that of a potential adversary, which is designed to signal the defending side's commitment to an armed response to future aggression without triggering a security spiral.
+A tripwire force (sometimes called a glass plate) is a strategic approach in deterrence theory whereby a small force is deployed abroad with the assumption that an attack on them will trigger a greater deployment of forces.
+The deployment of the small force is designed to signal the defending side's commitment to an armed response to future aggression without triggering a security spiral.

+Scholars have debated whether tripwires are effective at deterring aggression, with some scholars arguing they are ineffective while others argue they are effective.

 Concept

 A tripwire force is a military force significantly smaller than the forces of a potential adversary.
 The tripwire force helps deter aggression through the demonstration of the defending side's commitment to militarily counter an armed attack, even if the tripwire force cannot mount a sustained resistance itself.
 In the event an attack occurs, it helps defend against the aggressor by slowing the advance of the aggressor's forces to allow the defender time to marshal additional resources.
 The tripwire force can, in some instances, also be useful in deterring salami attacks.

 Because the tripwire force is too small, by itself, to present an offensive threat, it can be deployed without triggering the security dilemma.

 The term "glass plate" has been used as a synonym for tripwire force; an attack against the force metaphorically shatters the "glass" between peace and war.

 The credibility of a tripwire force is tied to the "force having relevant combat capabilities and being of sufficient size that an adversary could neither sidestep nor capture the force" as well as to the potential of the defender to actually mobilize reserves robust enough to launch a counter-attack in a timely manner.